celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 Before starting this tutorial, you will need to have the following tools installed:

 Celo SDK: This is a set of tools for building and deploying smart contracts on the Celo network.
-You can install it using npm by running ‘npm install -g @celo/celocli’.
+You can install it using npm by running ```npm install -g @celo/celocli```.

 Truffle: This is a popular development framework for building Ethereum-based applications.
-You can install it using npm by running ‘npm install -g truffle’.
+You can install it using npm by running ```npm install -g truffle```.

 You will also need a text editor of your choice and a web3-enabled browser such as Chrome.